SumoLogic/fluentd-kubernetes-sumologic/README.md

 kubectl create secret generic sumologic --from-literal=collector-url=<INSERT_HTTP_URL>
 ```

 And finally, you need to deploy the container.
 I will presume you have your own CI/CD setup.
-See the sample Kubernetes DaemonSet in [fluentd.daemonset.yaml](fluentd.daemonset.yaml)
+See the sample Kubernetes DaemonSet and Role in [fluentd.yaml](fluentd.yaml)

 ```
-kubectl create -f fluentd.daemonset.yaml
+kubectl create -f fluentd.yaml
 ```

 #### Helm